 - Once you’ve given pigs stiffer back fascia, it doesn’t readily loosen up.
 If you set them free, they return to normal movement, but their fascia stays stiff.
 If you stretch them for 10 minutes per day — yes, that’s actually what they did — that doesn’t help either.68

 What’s it all mean?

 Chronic back pain is a notoriously inexplicable and invisible condition.
 Things that turn up on MRI that seem like they might explain the pain are often irrelevant.
 A clear, consistent, measurable biological sign of cLBP like thickened fascia would be inherently interesting — downright cool, even!

 But that thickened, stiffened fascia is probably not the cause of back pain.
-At best, it’s probably a clue about the nature of back pain — inflammatory, perhaps?47 But it might be even less meaningful: it could be a trivial, transient consequence of pain and limited mobility, something that happens because you’re in pain for a long time, and which fades away as steadily as it came.
-It could be as boring as “use it or lose it” — we stiffen up a bit when you’re in pain for a long time. mind blown
+At best, it’s probably a clue about the nature of back pain — inflammatory, perhaps?69 But it’s probably even less meaningful: it could be a consequence of pain and limited mobility, something that happens because you’re in trouble.70 And that’s also exactly what the pig-torture experiments showed!

 But no one knows.
-The research didn’t explain a phenomenon, it just identified one.
-Maybe.
+The research didn’t explain a phenomenon, it just identified one … maybe.

 The purpose of this article is to challenge hype about fascia.
 The point of the fascia science challenge is that most science does not at this time inform diagnosis or treatment, and therefore there is no scientific justification at this time for “fascial therapy” to be a popular phenomenon.

 Langevin et al.’s research clearing comes closer to influencing diagnosis or treatment than anything else I’ve seen, but I think it’s a case of so-close-yet-so-far.